RoboCup-MSL/MRA-components/components/falcons/action_planning/README.md

 ## Tooling and Extensions

 ### Proposed Tools:
-1. **Python Keeper GUI:** Generalize the existing keeper GUI (e.g., from `#JEFF`) to illustrate action implementations based on a general world state and action-specific parameters.
+1. **Python Keeper GUI:** Generalize the existing keeper GUI (from `#JEFF`) to illustrate action implementations based on a general world state and action-specific parameters.
 2. **Post-Match Analysis Tools:**
    - A tracing timeline to review the sequence of actions, their results, and pass/fail statistics using MRA tracing data.
    - A Python tool to plot action `.bin` files, allowing for in-depth post-mortem analysis.